Columvi 2.5 mg concentrate for solution for infusion

 Cytokine release syndrome

-In study NP30179, any grade CRS (by ASTCT criteria) occurred in 67.6% of patients, with Grade 1 CRS being reported in 50.3% of patients, Grade 2 CRS in 13.1% patients, Grade 3 CRS in 2.8% of patients and Grade 4 CRS in 1.4% of patients.
+Any grade CRS (by ASTCT criteria) occurred in 67.6% of patients who received Columvi monotherapy, with Grade 1 CRS reported in 50.3% of patients, Grade 2 CRS in 13.1% of patients, Grade 3 CRS in 2.8% of patients and Grade 4 CRS in 1.4% of patients.
 CRS occurred more than once in 32.4% (47/145) of patients; 36/47 patients experienced multiple Grade 1 CRS events only.
 There were no fatal cases of CRS.
 CRS resolved in all patients except one.
 One patient discontinued treatment due to CRS.

 In patients with CRS, the most common manifestations of CRS included pyrexia (99.0%), tachycardia (25.5%), hypotension (23.5%), chills (14.3%) and hypoxia (12.2%).
 Grade 3 or higher events associated with CRS included hypotension (3.1%), hypoxia (3.1%), pyrexia (2.0%) and tachycardia (2.0%).